Worried About Debt or Money?

 Lender owes you money

-If a lender owes you money, you have the right to get it back.
-Start by raising the issue directly with the firm.
-If that does not work, you can escalate to the Financial Ombudsman Service (FOS) or consider legal action.
+If a lender owes you money, you should first try to resolve the issue directly with the firm, and if that fails, escalate your complaint to the Financial Ombudsman Service (FOS) or consider legal action.

 Illegal Lenders